ChabaneAmaury/The-BlindGame-Java/README.md

 1) Create a folder in the "files" directory
 2) Add in your freshly created folder the audio file (currently support mp3 and wav files).
 If you don't, a warning icon will be displayed on the main screen and beside the theme.
 You can aunch anyway, but the theme will not be used
 3) Add the theme cover as a png, jpg, or jpeg file.
 If you don't, an "Image not found" cover will be displayed
 4) Copy the "theme.properties" file from another theme or from the one in the "bin" directory.
-You you don't, one will be created automatically on launch
+If you don't, one will be created automatically on launch

 ### theme.properties infos